tpwres/teczki-polskiego-wrestlingu/content/w/sedzia-tobias.md

 country = ["DE"]
 +++

-Tobias, known as Sędzia Tobias (Referee Tobias) is german wrestling referee best known for his time in [Maniac Zone Wrestling](@/o/mzw.md) from 2018 to 2020.
+Tobias, also known as Sędzia Tobias (Referee Tobias), is a German wrestling referee best known for his time in [Maniac Zone Wrestling](@/o/mzw.md) from 2018 to 2020.

 ## Basic info